MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-the-cloud.md

 ## Step 6: Deploy Office 365 ProPlus

 To deploy Office, we'll provide two commands that users can run from their client computers.
-The first command installs Office for client computers in group 1 and the second for group 2.
+The first command installs Office for client computers in the pilot group and the second for the broad group.
 The commands run the ODT in configure mode and with a reference to the appropriate configuration file, which defines which version of Office to install on the client computer.

 Users who run these commands must have local admin privileges on their computer and must have read permissions to the share (\\\\server\share\O365, in our case).